 The steady pace of reforms and the government’s efforts to improve the ease of doing business in the country is expected to provide a favorable environment for business activities, which will help stimulate further growth.

 Cambodia joined the World Trade Organization (WTO) in 2004, becoming an increasingly integrated member of international markets.

-The US expanded its trade preferences under its Generalised System of Preferences (GSP) in 2016 to 5,000 products which include travel goods such as luggage, backpacks, and handbags.
+The US expanded its trade preferences under its Generalised System of Preferences (GSP) in 2016 to 5,000 products, including travel goods such as luggage, backpacks, and handbags.
 This GSP is still valid until the present time.

-Recently, the UK has included Cambodia in its GSP program which provides the country with quota-free access and nil rates of import duty on all goods other than arms and ammunitions, starting on 1 January 2021.
+Recently, the UK has included Cambodia in its GSP program, which provides the country with quota-free access and nil rates of import duty on all goods other than arms and ammunition, starting on 1 January 2021.

-On top of that, Cambodia benefits from the Common Effective Preferential Tariff (CEPT) and the Regional Comprehensive Economic Partnership (RCEP), as it is a member of ASEAN.
+On top of that, Cambodia benefits from the Common Effective Preferential Tariff (CEPT) and the Regional Comprehensive Economic Partnership (RCEP), a member of ASEAN.